Aiko-IT-Systems/DisCatSharp/README.md

 - Partial support for burst reactions
 - Full support for onboarding
 - Support for default select menu values (THANKS MAISY FOR ADDING IT TO DISCORD)
+- DisCatSharp can now check for new releases, including for extensions

 ## Breaking